 Homeless and credit-less, immigrants from Earth became the cheap labor the opportunistic inhabitants of Tract needed to legitimize their claim to the planet.
 Earthers became miners, vapor extractors, factory workers, ship mechanics, space-dock workers, ranchers, food service professionals, and later, full business owners in Tract’s booming economy.

 Many Earthers worked their way up and found their own niches, including providing homes, jobs, and better opportunities to the ever-increasing numbers of new Earther immigrants.
-As travel from Earth became more reliable in the late 2500s, Tract effectively became a colony of Earthers, overseen and controlled by a loose collection of powerful gang lords who ruled the planet.
+As travel from Earth became more reliable in the late 2500s, Tract effectively became a colony of Earthers, overseen and controlled by a loose collection of powerful gang-lords who ruled the planet.

 Ghosts in the Machines